The Thomas H. Ince Productions, The Rookies Return, starring Douglas MacLean, is playing at

 dismissal to enforce immediate payment.
 Lee goes to the library to find a book on the subject and

-where Dad may read in peace.
-He sends a note to his family-he is Alicia's father- but it is torn up by
+Dad may read in peace.
+He sends a note to his family-he is Alicia's father- but it is torn up by the

 Dad lays down the law to the servants and restores order in the house.
 Lee calls on Alicia, and finds